NiRo-2/WebApi_StarterTemplate/README.md

 - **JWT Authentication:** Secure your API endpoints with JSON Web Tokens (JWT).
 - **Rate Limiting:** Implement rate limiting to protect your API from abuse.
 - **User Management:** Includes user registration, login, and email verification.
+- **Forgot and Reset Password:** Allow users to reset their passwords with email confirmation.
 - **Logging:** Utilize a logging system to keep track of important events in your API.
 - **CORS Configuration:** Set up Cross-Origin Resource Sharing (CORS) for secure cross-domain requests.
 - **Utilities:** Leverage utility functions for common tasks.